| |

 A unified approach involves breaking down silos, building collaboration across teams, and deploying integrated tools and processes.
 Organizations that achieve this alignment ensure that IT operations and service delivery work toward the same business objectives.

-• IT discovery: Virima’s IT discovery capabilities provide accurate, up-to-date asset data that feeds directly into ITSM processes, improving incident resolution and change management.
+• IT discovery: Virima’s IT discovery capabilities provide accurate, current asset data that feeds directly into ITSM processes, improving incident resolution and change management.

-• Service mapping and ViVID™: Virima’s service mapping and ViVID™ technology visualizes complex IT dependencies, helping IT teams understand the impact of changes and potential risks across both ITOM and ITSM workflows.
+• Service mapping and ViVID™: Virima’s service mapping and ViVID™ technology builds dynamic dependency maps of complex IT relationships.
+IT teams can see the impact of changes and potential risks across both ITOM and ITSM workflows.
+Read more about the service mapping benefits this visibility delivers.

-• ITSM integration: Virima’s integrations with ITSM platforms including ServiceNow and Jira Service Management create a unified view of IT operations, eliminating data silos and improving collaboration between ITOM and ITSM teams.
+• ITSM integration: Virima’s integrations with ITSM platforms including ServiceNow and Jira Service Management create a unified view of IT operations, reducing data silos and improving collaboration between ITOM and ITSM teams.

 Virima bridges IT operations and service management by connecting discovery-sourced configuration data to ITSM workflows.
 Its integrations with ServiceNow, Jira Service Management, Ivanti, Halo, Xurrent, Hornbill, and TeamDynamix mean that asset data, service dependencies, and change context are visible inside the tools IT teams already use, without replacing existing platforms.